o0lit3/dish/README.md

 ## Variables and Member Access
 Variables in **dish** must start with either a letter or a `$` character, and may only contain letters, numbers, underscores (`_`), and dollar signs (`$`).

 Member access in **dish** is indicated by the special `.` operator which precedes a member expression.
 That expression is evaluated, and the member at that evaluated expression is returned.
-Because **dish** variables can not begin with numbers, array index members such as `a = [1, 2, 3]; a.0` are unambiguous; Hash key members, however, because they can be ambiguous, should be quoted.
+Because **dish** variables can not begin with numbers, array index members such as `a = [1, 2, 3]; a.0` are unambiguous; Hash key members, however, because they can be ambiguous, should be quoted to avoid already-defined variable names.
 Compare the following:

 `dish -e 'a = {foo: 1, bar: 2}; foo = "bar"; a."foo"'` outputs `1`